Field properties

 A field can either be searchable or non-searchable.

-When you perform a search, all searchable fields are searched for matching query words and used to assess document relevancy, while non-searchable fields are ignored entirely.
+When you perform a search, all searchable fields are checked for matching query words and used to assess document relevancy, while non-searchable fields are ignored entirely.
 By default, all fields are searchable.

 Non-searchable fields are most useful for internal information that's not relevant to the search experience, such as URLs, sales numbers, or ratings used exclusively for sorting results.